Best Android Phones for Kids Android Central 2020

 If you have a younger kid that isn't ready for the full-on smartphone experience, the Dyno Smartwatch is a great alternative.

 Buying a phone for your kid can be a stressful task, but it doesn't have to be.
-This list is proof that there are plenty of phones out there that are a great match for you and your kid, with the best one being the Moto G7.
+This list is proof that there are plenty of phones out there that are a great match for you and your kid, with the best one being the Moto G Power.

-Motorola has virtually perfected its formula for mid-range smartphones, with the G7 packing all of the features your kiddo could ask for.
-It has a good-looking design, vibrant display, ample performance, and goodies like a fingerprint sensor and headphone jack.
-The G7 is a phone we'd happily recommend to anyone, not just kids.
+Motorola has virtually perfected its formula for mid-range smartphones, with the G Power packing all of the features your kid could ask for.
+It has a good-looking design, vibrant display, ample performance, and goodies like a fingerprint sensor, headphone jack, and excellent battery life.
+The G Power is a phone we'd happily recommend to anyone, not just kids.

-Not only can you buy the Moto G7 with confidence and know that your kid is getting a great Android experience, but it also won't bleed your wallet dry.
-That's a win-win if we've ever seen one, and it's why the Moto G7 is our top pick for the best Android phone for kids.
+Not only can you buy the Moto G Power with confidence and know that your kid is getting a great Android experience, but it also won't bleed your wallet dry.
+That's a win-win if we've ever seen one, and it's why the Moto G Power is our top pick for the best Android phone for kids.

 Credits — The team that worked on this guide